pschiffmann/zone_di.dart/README.md

  ## generator

 A generator value is registered in a similar way to the factory value.
-The difference is that the generator method is called each time the `use` method is called for the generators ScopeKey.
+The difference is that the generator method is called each time the `use` method is called for the generator's ScopeKey.

 ```dart
 Scope()
 ..value<String>(nameKey, 'brett')